mtolly/onyx/songs/dream-theater/in-the-presence-of-enemies-pt-1/README.md

 Notes:

   * Guitar, bass, and keys charted by Meander and compiled by Sideshow.
+(Minor fixes by me.)

   * Drums confidence: *high*.
 Written to Portnoy's recording session DVD.